 I was having lunch with a friend the other day whose church is contemplating merging with another church in their area.
+I shared that church mergers need to considered carefully.

 Their pastor was approached by the leadership of the other church and was offered the invitation.